Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Computational Results

 We validate the theoretical results of the MR-DRO approach in two distinct contexts, each characterized by its unique appearance of uncertainty, i.e., a resource allocation problem and a portfolio optimization problem, respectively.
 In resource allocation, the problem is formulated with uncertain demand appearing in the constraints.
 In portfolio optimization, the uncertain parameter is embedded within the objective function, specifically in the returns of the assets.

-All linear programming reformulations of the MR-DRO model are optimized by Gurobi 9.5.2.
+All linear programming models (i.e., reformulations of the MR-DRO model) are optimized by Gurobi 9.5.2.
 The algorithm for trust update is implemented in Python 3.9.12.
 All numerical tests are conducted on a PC with 16 GB RAM and an Apple M1 Pro chip.